Hex Enduction Hour: Music and lyrics

 Opening track "The Classical" acts as a statement of intent similar to that in "Crap Rap 2/Like to Blow" from the Fall's debut album Live at the Witch Trials.
 Whereas on the earlier song Smith described himself as "Northern white crap that talks back", in the opening lines of Hex Enduction Hour he complains that the fact that contemporary music lacks culture is his "brag", observing that a "taste for bullshit reveals a lust for a home of office" and references "obligatory niggers", before accusingly shouting "Hey there, fuckface, hey there, fuckface".
-Pavement released a cover of the track in the early 1990s; Smith later dismissed them as mere Fall copyists.
+Pavement released a cover of the track in the late 1990s; Smith later dismissed them as mere Fall copyists.
 "Jawbone and the Air Rifle" depicts a nightmarish folklore tale of a poacher (described as a "rabbit killer") bored by a decades-old marriage who escapes by roaming the local countryside at night hunting prey.
 One night the protagonist "lets out a misplaced shot", which draws the Hex of the "Broken Brothers Pentacle Church".
 The song's main focal point is toward the end when the lyrics detail a series of semi-religious, semi-pagan horrific and repeating hallucinations.